stevana/pipelined-state-machines/README.md

   * Back-pressure;
   * Batching.

-I believe all these problems can be solved by choosing a better queue data structure than `TQueue`, so that's what we'll have a look at next.
+I believe all these problems can be solved by choosing a better concurrent queue data structure than `TQueue`, so that's what we'll have a look at next.

 ## Disruptor